luejerry/dynasty-markread/README.md

 This userscript visually marks chapters in your Read and To Read lists on all site views.

 ## Changelog
+* 2.3: chapters can now inherit Read status from their parent groupings.
+    * Mechanism for cache reloading has changed.
+To force a cache reload, remove or add an item from a list using the list drop down, then navigate to the front page or any chapter list.
 * 2.2: Subscribed items now marked in red.
 * 2.1: now enabled for list views.
 Chapters on To Read list now marked in blue.
 * 2.0: implement caching for significant performance improvement and removed perf logging.